-Usually, homeowners don’t give their air conditioner or furnace much thought as long as they're working correctly.
-It's not until there's banging or another loud noise coming from the vicinity of the HVAC system that you start to pay attention.
-At Mission Air Conditioning, we not only want to offer professional heating repair in Houston, we also want to educate our customers on their HVAC system.
-Here, we'd like to take a moment to discuss why your furnace makes a loud noise.
+Usually, homeowners don’t give their HVAC system, much thought as long as it’s working correctly.
+It’s not until banging or another loud noise is coming from the vicinity of the HVAC system that you start to pay attention.
+At Mission Air Conditioning, we want to not only offer professional heating repair in Houston but also educate our customers on their HVAC system.
+Let’s take a moment to discuss why your furnace makes loud noises.

 Vibrating and Rattling

-If you happen to hear rattling or vibrating coming from your ducts or the furnace itself, you can easily take care of the problem yourself without having to call a professional.
-First, you'll want to inspect your ducts to see if they're loose, tightening or adding screws as necessary.
+If you hear rattling or vibrating coming from either your ducts or the furnace itself, you can easily take care of the problem yourself, no professionals required.
+First, you’ll want to inspect your ducts to see if they’re loose, tightening or adding screws as necessary.
 You can also use duct tape to keep ducts from rattling loose.
-There's also a chance you might need to add cork or rubber pads underneath your furnace.
+There’s a chance you might need to add cork or rubber pads underneath your furnace to keep it level.

-The sound of whistling coming from your furnace might indicate there's a gap in your ducts or too much air pressure.
+The sound of whistling coming from your furnace might indicate there’s a gap in your ducts or too much air pressure.
 Before remedying the situation, try your best to determine exactly where the noise is coming from.
-The reason for the whistling sound could be that your furnace filter has become clogged.
-Pulling out your filter and listening to see if the noise stops after doing so is a solid way to determine for sure whether it's a clogged filter that's causing the noise.
-If it's time to replace or clean your filter, it might also be time for heating repair in Houston, so be sure to have your unit inspected.
+The reason for the whistling sound could be that your furnace filter has become clogged, too.
+Pull out your filter and listen to see if the noise stops after doing so to determine for sure whether the cause is a clogged filter.
+If it’s time to replace or clean your filter, it might also be time for heating repair, so be sure to get a tune-up.

 When you turn your furnace on and hear banging, there are two potential problems.
-The first is that the structure of your ducts is compromised and needs a piece of metal that's a bit thicker than the ducts to be screwed across and onto the part that's weakened.
-This is called "oil-canning ductwork."
+The first is that the structure of your ducts is compromised.
+It needs a piece of metal that’s a bit thicker than the ducts to be screwed across and onto the part that’s weakened, a process called “oil-canning ductwork.”

-There's also a chance that there's a small explosion that's causing the banging sound, something called "ignition roll-out."
-To see if this is the source of the sound, pay close attention to your furnace and have someone start it up.
-Either look inside the furnace doors or listen as the unit starts up.
-Any shaking or extra burst of flame should be inspected by a licensed HVAC technician as soon as possible.
+There’s also a chance that sound is actually a small explosion, something called “ignition roll-out.”
+To see if this is the source of the sound, pay close attention to your furnace and have someone start it up, either looking inside the furnace doors or listening as the unit starts up.
+Any shaking or extra burst of flames should be inspected by a licensed HVAC technician as soon as possible.

 The Sound of Metal on Metal

-Does your furnace sound more like metal scraping metal or nails on a chalkboard?
-If so, the problem is likely focused on the blower wheel inside your furnace.
-You'll want to shut off your unit immediately if you hear this sound and contact a heater repair specialist to come take a look at your furnace.
+Does your furnace sound more like metal scraping together or nails on a chalkboard?
+If so, the problem is likely with the blower wheel inside your furnace.
+You’ll want to shut off your unit immediately if you hear this sound and contact a heater repair specialist to look at your furnace.

 There are a few things that might have happened to trigger the scraping sound:

-- The motor mount failed, which caused the entire blower assembly or wheel to come into contact with the furnace housing.
+- The motor mount failed, which caused the entire blower assembly or wheel to scrape against the furnace housing.